overture-stack/docs/README.md

 # Overture Docs

 Overture Docs is a centralized documentation site built with [Docusaurus](https://docusaurus.io/) that aggregates and renders Markdown content from `/docs` directories across our GitHub repositories.
-It transforms distributed documentation into a cohesive, easily navigable knowledge base.
+It transforms distributed documentation into a cohesive and easy to navigate knowledge base.

 ![Overture Docs](./preview.png 'Docs for developers and informaticians')